rubberducky56/rubberducky56.github.io/_posts/cybersecurity/2023-09-12-deobfuscating-javascript-1.md

 permalink: /cybersecurity/deobfuscating-javascript-1
 ---
 ### Introduction
 Code obfuscation is the process of deliberately writing code in a way that makes it difficult to understand and read, to ensure that it cannot be reverse-engineered or modified.
 Some basic techniques include making the code structure more complex with redundant code, and making code less human-readable by renaming variables and functions to random character strings.
 There are multiple reasons for doing this - both innocent and malicious.
 Code obfuscation can be used to protect a company’s intellectual property, but is also used by malware developers to evade detection.
 For more on the general principles of code obfuscation, see [my previous article](https://cybermouse.xyz/cybersecurity/code-obfuscation) on it.
-This article can be considered a “part 2”.

 JavaScript is a scripting language used to implement dynamic and interactive elements to web pages, and it is widespread across the web.
 JavaScript can either be embedded into an HTML file:

 {% highlight html %}
 <script>
-… JavaScript code …
+console.log("My JavaScript code");
 </script>
 {% endhighlight %}